aromeni/frameworks_and_languages_module/technical_report.md

  Problem Middleware Solves:
  -------------------------
-- Middleware in web applications specifically addresses the problem of managing cross-cutting concerns.
-Cross-cutting concerns are those functionalities or aspects of an application that span across multiple areas of the system, impacting various components.
-Typical examples include logging, authentication, error handling, and request parsing.
-- In the absence of middleware, these functionalities would often be replicated across different parts of the application, leading to code duplication, reduced maintainability, and potential inconsistencies.
-Middleware centralizes these common functionalities in a single, reusable component.
-This not only streamlines the application's architecture by reducing redundancy but also ensures that these essential operations are handled consistently across the entire application.
-The primary problem middleware solves, therefore, is the efficient and consistent handling of operations that are integral to multiple areas of an application, without cluttering the core business logic.
+- Middleware in web applications efficiently manages cross-cutting concerns—key functionalities like logging, authentication, error handling, and request parsing that impact multiple parts of a system.
+By centralizing these functionalities, middleware avoids code duplication and inconsistency, enhancing maintainability.
+It streamlines the application's architecture, ensuring consistent handling of essential operations across various components without burdening the core business logic.

 #### ExpressJS: